 Whether you’re recovering from surgery (firm side FTW) or about to have a baby (softer often feels comfier for pregnant peeps), there are many reasons why you might have changing sleep needs.
 While reviewers differ on which side is king, many rave about the comfort and pain relief it offers.

 Heads up if you tend to get toasty, though: like with other memory foam options, some did complain it sleeps a little warm.

 - Price: $$$

 This baby’s got 500+ nearly 5-star ratings for good reason.
 If the Casper Original is a solid choice legit for couples, Nest’s Natural Hybrid Latex is even better.
 (Full disclosure: It’s also nearly twice the price.)

-Split firmness technology means you can order one-half firm to support your finicky spine and one-half plush for your babe, who likes a little more cushioning.
+Split firmness technology means you can order half of it firm to support your finicky spine and the other half plush for your babe, who likes a little more cushioning.
 It’s like pizza night… but for your mattress.

 The organic, breathable hybrid (a combo of springs and foam) has three firmness models to choose from: plush, medium, and firm.

 - Price: $$$